SadboiTay/just-tech-news/README.md

 # just-tech-news
-A robust, data-intensive back-end supporting a tech news site.
+A robust, data-intensive back-end utilizing object-relational mapping to support a tech news site.